robscott/kube-capacity/README.md

-      --namespace-labels string   labels to filter namespaces with --node-labels string        labels to filter nodes with -o, --output string             output format for information (supports: [table json yaml])
+      --namespace-labels string   labels to filter namespaces with --node-labels string        labels to filter nodes with -o, --output string             output format for information (supports: [table json yaml csv tsv])
                                     (default "table")
-  -a, --available                 includes quantity available instead of percentage used -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
+  -a, --available                 includes quantity available instead of percentage used (ignored with csv or tsv output types)
+  -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
       --sort string               attribute to sort results by (supports: